A reputation for exceptional music

 CLS attracts gifted musicians who are continually impressed by the opportunities to perform choral, orchestral and chamber music at a high standard.

 Our performance spaces are outstanding and the department is generously resourced.
-Boys can benefit from our large programme of musical events, which includes visits to concerts, recitals and masterclasses, all within a stone’s throw of our central London location.
+Pupils can benefit from our large programme of musical events, which includes visits to concerts, recitals and masterclasses, all within a stone’s throw of our central London location.
 The choristers of the Temple Church and Her Majesty's Chapel Royal are educated at CLS and the strong links with those choral foundations are very important.
-Many of the boys also study at the junior conservatoires and are members of orchestras such as the London Schools' Symphony Orchestra, the National Children’s Orchestra and the National Youth Orchestra.
-A number of boys have appeared in operas at the ENO and ROH, and City can also boast two winners of The BBC Young Chorister of the Year Competition, one of whom is now a Choral Scholar at Kings College, Cambridge.
+Many of the pupils also study at the junior conservatoires and are members of orchestras such as the London Schools' Symphony Orchestra, the National Children’s Orchestra and the National Youth Orchestra.
+A number of pupils have appeared in operas at the ENO and ROH, and CLS can also boast two winners of The BBC Young Chorister of the Year Competition, one of whom is now a Choral Scholar at Kings College, Cambridge.

 Participation at every level is what makes Music at CLS so exciting.